vsc-eco/docs/src/content/docs/04_Feeless In-Protocol Transactions.md

   order: 5
 ---

-VSC offers users a **feeless experience** for on-chain interactions by leveraging the **Hive blockchain’s Resource Credit (RC) system** which allocates bandwidth instead of charging traditional gas fees.
+VSC offers users a **feeless experience** for on-chain interactions by adopting a system similar to the **Hive blockchain’s Resource Credit (RC) system** which allocates bandwidth instead of charging traditional gas fees.
 This approach removes traditional gas fees from the user experience while preserving decentralization and network integrity.
 It enables scalable, low-friction onboarding and usage suited for mainstream applications.
+The difference being that VSC uses HBD as the base for RC distribution while Hive uses staked Hive (HP).